Movement for the Self-Determination of Kabylia

-The Movement for the Self-Determination of Kabylie (MAK; Mouvement pour l’autodétermination de la Kabylie), formerly the Movement for the Autonomy of Kabylie (Mouvement pour l'autonomie de la Kabylie), is a Kabyle nationalist and separatist political organization seeking the independence of the Kabylia region from Algeria.
-It was founded by the Kabyle Berberist Ferhat Mehenni, now president of the Provisional Government of Kabylie in exile, after the "Black Spring" disturbances in 2001.
-It is designated a terrorist organization by Algeria.
+The Movement for the Self-Determination of Kabylia (Mouvement pour l'autodétermination de la Kabylie, Amussu i ufraniman n tmurt n iqbayliyen, MAK), formerly the Movement for the Autonomy of Kabylia (Mouvement pour l'autonomie de la Kabylie), from 2001 to 2013, is a Kabyle nationalist and pro-independence political organization seeking the independence of Kabylia from Algeria.
+It was founded by the Kabyle Amazigh activist Ferhat Mehenni, now president of the Provisional Government of Kabylia in exile, after the "Black Spring" demonstrations in 2001.
+In May 2021, the movement was designated a terrorist organization by Algeria.
+In December 2025, MAK symbolically proclaimed Kabyle independence in a ceremony in France.